Pelvic Floor Therapy: What It Is, How It Helps, & What to Expect

 Anytime you are experiencing persistent symptoms related to the urinary tract, bowels, or vagina, or if you have unexplained pelvic pain, you may be helped by seeing a pelvic floor therapist for an evaluation.
 Testing can be done to ensure that these muscles are fully intact and functioning properly.

-Women often see a pelvic floor therapist during pregnancy as well as after giving birth.
+Women often see a pelvic floor therapist during pregnancy (often starting as soon as the first trimester) as well as after giving birth.

 >> Find a pelvic floor therapist who accepts your insurance